Abdullah Yusuf Ali: Triumph and Tragedy

 Fielding-Hall, The Passing of Empire, 1913.

 Yusuf Ali did not write his memoirs (Was there a draft in his papers?)
 It is only fair to him that we step into his shoes and imagine having undergone most of what is described above.
-But, in his case, life took a turn different from that of Ratnavelu Chetty.
+But, in his case, life differed from that of Ratnavelu Chetty.

 First World War

 After the War, the British honoured Yusuf Ali with a CBE for his efforts.
 He also accompanied the Secretary of State for India to the Paris Peace Conference in 1919, representing India.
 These developments might have alienated him from mainstream Muslim thinking, including prominent Indian Muslims.
 This included Jinnah, the founder of Pakistan, and Iqbal, the poet, apart from Muhammad Ali Jauhar, the founder of Jamia Milia Islami, Fazl Hussain, the Unionist, and Shaikh Abdul Qadir, the jurist.
-They were, like Yusuf Ali, influential and prominent in the community, all born in the 1870s.
+Like Yusuf Ali, they were influential and prominent in the community, all born in the 1870s.

 Foray into education